White House optimistic on China trade; no date for more talks

 "We have been very clear in all of these meetings about what is ... required," the official said.
 "I am still optimistic that there is a positive way forward, and the president wants us to continue to engage to try to achieve a positive way forward."

+The official's comments came ahead of a report by the Wall Street Journal that China had cancelled mid-level trade talks with the United States, as well as a proposed visit to Washington by vice premier Liu He originally scheduled for next week.

-Earlier this week, China added $60 billion (£45.88 billion) of U.S. products to its import tariff list as it hit back at U.S. duties on $200 billion of Chinese goods that go into effect from Sept.
+Earlier this week, China added $60 billion of U.S. products to its import tariff list as it hit back at U.S. duties on $200 billion of Chinese goods that go into effect from Sept.
 24. The escalating trade dispute has spooked financial markets.

 Speaking to reporters at the White House on condition of anonymity, the official made clear the administration's ultimate goal was not to separate the interlinked U.S. and Chinese economies, but he said companies could choose to alter their supply chains if Beijing did not change course.